Rove.me supports Ukraine 🇺🇦

 One of the biggest Chinese quarters in the world is celebrating its biggest holiday

 Chinese New Year celebrations begin on New Year's Eve on the last day of the last month of the Chinese calendar and last for about a week.
-Chinatown in Melbourne has existed for about 160 years.
-During this time the Chinese diaspora has kept its traditions.
-The streets of the Chinese quarter are decorated with traditional Chinese lanterns, and during the days of the festivities, a series of special events are launched here: open cinemas, street food stalls with Chinese food, cultural martial arts seminars, and dance lessons.
+Chinatown in Melbourne has existed for over 160 years.
+During this time, the Chinese diaspora has kept its traditions.
+The streets of the Chinese Quarter are decorated with traditional Chinese lanterns.
+During the days of the festivities, a series of special events are launched here: open cinemas, street food stalls with Chinese food, cultural martial arts seminars, and dance lessons.

 Find hotels and airbnbs near Chinese New Year in Melbourne (Map)